 A digital detox can also be about taking a break from technology in general (e.g., laptops).
 It can be very difficult to put your phone down and get away from your devices altogether.
 We feel that when we’re attached to our devices, we’re doing something productive.
 Checking our email makes us feel good.
 Replying to a friend on Instagram makes us feel good.

-It’s an illusion.
 The reality is that devices are huge distractions from real and important things in our lives.
-We also know that the blue-light from devices can disrupt our sleep, and the constant notifications and distractions can put us in a negative mindset.
+We also know that the blue light from devices can disrupt our sleep, and the constant notifications and distractions can put us in a negative mindset.

-A digital detox can also be done for mental health, or to put the phone away and focus on what’s really important in life.
-This may involve going cold turkey with social media or simply limiting our time spent on devices each day.
-It is a good way to put down our phones and focus on what matters most, like spending time with loved ones, living intentionally and achieving goals.
+Getting a break from your phone is a good way to put down our phones and focus on what matters most, like spending time with loved ones, living intentionally and achieving goals.

 Why is a Digital Detox Necessary for Your New Year’s Resolution?